GuestEG/PluginsForForestry/README.md

 Repository rules:
 ==================

-Please only PR against the Development branch.
+Please only PR against the Development branch unless making a hotfix.
 The master branch is now release-code only.